felixlopz/hubrise-test-task/content/apps/deliveroo/en/push-catalog.md

 1. Log in to your HubRise account.
 1. Select the location connected with your Deliveroo store.
 1. Select **Deliveroo Bridge** from the list of connected apps.
-1. In Deliveroo Bridge, click the **Actions** tab, then select **Push Catalog**.
+1. In Deliveroo Bridge, click the **Actions** tab, then select **Push catalog**.

 ---

-**IMPORTANT NOTE:** Pushing your HubRise catalog to Deliveroo will erase the menu on your Deliveroo store.
+**IMPORTANT NOTE:** Pushing your HubRise catalog into Deliveroo will erase the menu on your Deliveroo store.
 This action cannot be reverted.

 ---